Sirillion/smxhudchangelog/README.md

 ### CHANGES:
 - The target health bar optional modlet has now been added as a Gears setting.
   - zSMXhudCP_THB has now been removed as an optional download.
+- Added Gears settings to turn ON/OFF the following UI elements.
+  - The Entering POI Difficulty Popup.
+  - The Location Difficulty Popup.
+  - The Clock.
+  - The Ambient Temperature.
+  - The Player Temperature.

 ### FIXES:
+- Adjusted the Focused Block Health Bar slightly.

 ### UPDATES: